klabu-coxsbazar-badge

 KLABU PSG Paris Saint-Germain Defined by Spirit

-• We register on average more than 8,500 active participations at out activities every month.
+• During the period where KLABU was directly involved, the project registered on average more than 8,500 active participations every month.

-• Almost half of the children who come to the club centre are young girls, defying odds and expectations to shine on the sports fields of Cox's Bazar.
+• Almost half of the children who came to the club centre were young girls, defying odds and expectations to shine on the sports fields of Cox's Bazar.

-• One of the girl's teams that are trained by our programme at local schools has competed at regional level and even become district champions!
+• One of the girl's teams trained by the programme at local schools competed at regional level and even become district champions!
 Sanchita Barua, one of the team's key players is now pursuing a career as a referee, following her dreams.
 Key player, Josna, got offered an academy space from the Bangladeshi national team.

-• Motivated coaches from the Rohingya and local Bangladeshi community are directly engaged to organise the activities, creating 10 paid jobs in Cox's Bazar through our project partner Friendship NGO.
-UNHCR is involved as a supporter and endorser of the project.
+• Motivated coaches from the Rohingya and local Bangladeshi community were directly engaged to organise the activities, creating 10 paid jobs in Cox's Bazar through our project partner Friendship NGO.
+UNHCR was and remains involved as a supporter and endorser of the project.

-• The active engagement of Paris Saint-Germain is a source of hope and pride for the children.
-PSG also helps to raise awareness and build bridges across borders.
+• The active engagement of Paris Saint-Germain was a source of hope and pride for the children.
+Through communications efforts and funding, PSG also helped to raise awareness and build bridges across borders.

 Discover more about the Cox's Bazar Spirit, its members and impact through the stories below.